rebecavalverde/help-docs/docs/en/editor/endings.md

 If the repeat ending encompasses multiple measures, you can select a range of measures, then click on the repeat ending button.

 ![Add an ending in a range](/help/assets/img/editor/endings-toolbar-range.gif)

+These toolbar buttons are toggle buttons: to remove an ending, click on one of the active endings in the toolbar.